 The Bank is committed to combating money-laundering and, towards this end, implements all ‘Prevention of Money Laundering Regulations’ as stipulated in the Financial Crimes Module of the CBB Rulebook and other guidelines issued by the CBB.
 These regulations and guidelines are consistent with the revised FATF recommendations, ‘Customer Due Diligence for Banks’ paper of the Basel Committee, and best international practices.

 The Bank has a documented program for anti-money laundering and combating financial terrorism (“AML/CFT”).
-The program includes periodic awareness training for employees, automated and risk-based AML/CFT monitoring, record-keeping, suspicious transaction reporting, a designated Money Laundering Reporting Officer (MLRO) and a dedicated financial crime combating team.
-The AML policy and procedures are reviewed annually and approved by the Board of Directors,
+The program includes periodic awareness training for employees, automated and risk-based AML/CFT monitoring, record-keeping, suspicious transaction reporting, a designated Money Laundering Reporting Officer (MLRO), Deputy MLRO and a dedicated financial crime combating team.
+The AML Manual is reviewed annually and approved by the Board of Directors,

-Additionally, the Bank has appointed a designated Fraud Reporting Officer and established a dedicated function within Compliance for managing fraud activities including, ongoing fraud monitoring and prevention, fraud investigation, as well as escalation and reporting to the competent authorities.
+Additionally, the Bank has designated Fraud Reporting and Management function to handle ongoing fraud monitoring and prevention, fraud investigations, as well as escalation and reporting to the competent authorities.

-The overseas branches in India and Kuwait and the subsidiary, CrediMax, have designated compliance and MLRO functions with direct reporting to BBK’s Group Compliance and MLRO, to ensure implementation of applicable regulatory requirements on a group-wide level.
+The overseas branches in India and Kuwait have designated compliance and MLRO functions with functional reporting to BBK’s Group Compliance and MLRO, to ensure implementation of applicable regulatory requirements on a group-wide level.
+In addition, the subsidiary Credimax has a dedicated Compliance and AML Function.
+The subsidiary operates within BBK’s group-wide compliance framework and is subject to oversight by BBK Head Office.

 The Compliance and AML function is subject to periodic independent review and examination by Internal Audit, Central Bank of Bahrain, External Audit/independent third party.